aserto-dev/express-jwt-aserto/README.md

 ### jwtAuthz

-- `authorizerServiceUrl`: hostname of authorizer service (required)
+- `authorizerServiceUrl`: URL of authorizer service (required)
-- `applicationName`: application name (required)
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
 - `checkAllScopes`: When set to `true`, all the expected scopes will be checked against the user's scopes.
 Defaults to `false`.
-- `customUserKey`: The property name to check for the scope key.
+- `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
-- `customScopeKey`: The property name to check for the actual scope.
-By default, permissions are checked against `user.scope`, but you can change it to be `user.myCustomScopeKey` with this option.
-Defaults to `scope`.
+- `customSubjectKey`: The property name to check for the subject.
+By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
+Defaults to `sub`.

 ### accessMap

-- `authorizerServiceUrl`: hostname of authorizer service (required)
+- `authorizerServiceUrl`: URL of authorizer service (required)
 - `applicationName`: application name (required)
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
-- `customUserKey`: The property name to check for the scope key.
+- `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
+- `customSubjectKey`: The property name to check for the subject.
+By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
+Defaults to `sub`.
-- `endpointPath`: access map endpoint path, defaults to `/__accessmap`
+- `endpointPath`: access map endpoint path, defaults to `/__accessmap`.

 ## Issue Reporting